 - Expand trauma-related research.

-- Facilitate interdepartmental communication, teaching, and research
+- Facilitate interdepartmental communication, teaching, and research efforts with fellowships.

 - Establish a certification program for trauma counselors.

-- Continue to develop a colloquium series with both campus and external
+- Continue to develop a colloquium series with both campus and external scholars.

-- Develop a specialty track for graduate clinical training in the area
+- Develop a specialty track for graduate clinical training in the area of trauma.

 - Continue to develop the post-doctoral program for research and clinical training.

 - Sponsor continuing education seminars and conferences for professionals.